Learn Python with Talk Python's 270 hours of courses

 13:52 There's an interesting new way to make your Python code faster that used to be the case when Moore's law was really in effect.

-14:00 You went from a 486 to a Pentium to a whatever gigahertz and from megahertz to gigahertz and all those things, you just wait and the hardware got faster.
+14:00 You went from a 486 to a Pentium to a, you know, whatever, gigahertz and from megahertz to gigahertz and all those things.

 14:08 So your code went faster.

-14:19 It's really impressive what they've done.
+14:20 It's really impressive what they've done.

 14:29 And yeah, looking forward to seeing what all they do over the next couple of releases.

-14:32 – Yeah, we just last week, I think, no, this week perhaps, had the release candidate for 3.12.
+14:33 We just last week, I think, no, this week perhaps, had the release candidate for 3.12.

-14:45 – Yeah, we haven't actually tested yet with 3.12 because we're still waiting on some of our dependencies to be compatible with that.
+14:46 Yeah, we haven't actually tested yet with 3.12 because we're still waiting on some of our dependencies to be compatible with that.

 14:54 Jacob, do you want to say something?

-14:56 – We just have two more.
+14:56 We just have two more.

-14:58 I think it's GRPC and Greenlet.
+14:58 I think it's GRPC and Greenlit.

-15:06 But the GRPC is, I think, one of our stragglers.
+15:05 But the GRPC is, I think, one of our stragglers.

-15:10 – Okay.
+15:10 Okay.

-15:10 – I've been eager to test that and see what kind of performance we can get.
+15:10 I've been eager to test that and see what kind of performance we can get.

-15:13 I guess we could do the RC one now, but we'll wait.
+15:14 I guess we could do the RC one now, but we should probably test it out at some point.

-15:20 Yeah, I mean, that's always the constant struggle, right?
+15:21 I mean, that's always the constant struggle, right, is you've got a lot of dependencies here.

-15:25 – A huge number of them are optional, but yes, it can get a little crazy.
+15:26 A huge number of them are optional, but yes, it can get a little crazy.

-15:30 – That's actually a good point to make.
+15:30 That's actually a good point to make.

-15:31 You know, one of the things you'll see is that there are quite a lot of dependencies, but you'll see that a lot of them are tied to optional groups.
+15:32 You know, one of the things you'll see is that there are quite a lot of dependencies, but you'll see that a lot of them are tied to optional groups.

 15:38 And so one of the things that we wanted to do was make it quick for a user to kind of pip install one thing and have all the pieces they need to get started.

-15:46 And so you can say pip install Litestar, and you can add the CLI or the standard group, and it'll automatically install the JS beautifier and the command line utilities and rich and a couple of other libraries.
+15:46 And so you can say pip install Lifestar, and you can add the CLI or the standard group, and it'll automatically install the JS beautifier and the command line utilities and rich and a couple of other libraries.

 15:58 And so there's a lot of helpers to kind of make that a little bit more easy to just jump right in.

-16:03 – Right.
+16:03 Right.

 16:03 This portion of Talk Python to Me is brought to you by Sentry.

-16:07 Is your Python application fast or does it sometimes suffer from slowdowns and unexpected latency?
+16:07 Is your Python application fast, or does it sometimes suffer from slowdowns and unexpected latency?

 16:14 Does this usually only happen in production?

-16:17 It's really tough to track down the problems at that point, isn't it?
+16:16 It's really tough to track down the problems at that point, isn't it?

-16:20 If you've looked at APM, Application Performance Monitoring products before, they may have felt out of place for software teams.
+16:20 If you've looked at APM application performance monitoring products before, they may have felt out of place for software teams.

-16:27 Many of them are more focused on legacy problems made for ops and infrastructure teams to keep their infrastructure and services up and running.
+16:26 Many of them are more focused on legacy problems made for ops and infrastructure teams to keep their infrastructure and services up and running.

 16:39 And Sentry's approach to application monitoring is focused on being actionable, affordable, and actually built for developers.